-Victims of police brutality, including not only African American people (whites and other ethnic groups too), typically come from a poor or a low income background.
-They have typically lacked the political influence and the financial resources required to publicise their comments on police brutality effectively.
+Victims of police brutality, including not only African American people (whites and other ethnic groups too), typically come from a poor or a low-income background.
+They have typically lacked the political influence and the financial resources required to publicize their comments on police brutality effectively.

 The death of Michael Brown, an unarmed black teenager, triggered protests nationally back in 2014.
 A powerful and crucial social movement was launched by activists after his death, which is now known as “Black Lives Matter”.